Why a Taliban peace deal won't end bloodshed in Afghanistan | DW | 26.07.2019

 "The last time I saw him was less than two months ago.
 He told me about his plans to help the family after completing his studies," his father said.

 According to UN statistics, at least 3,804 Afghan civilians, including 927 children, lost their lives in 2018.
-This year, according to NATO, the Taliban has killed 1,075 people since April 11.
+This year, according to NATO, the Taliban have killed 1,075 people since April 11.

 "It is difficult to give the actual number of civilian casualties in Afghanistan," Lal Gul Lal, head of Afghanistan's Human Rights Organization, told DW, claiming the Afghan government does not want to reveal the high number of casualties, while the UN documentation system is too complex.